farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 tags: BSides-Delhi-2019
 ---

+BSides Delhi 2019 turned up with some amazing pwn challenges this year.
+I was only able to solve this one, but big props to the organizers and challenge authors for an amazing CTF!

 This is a glibc 2.23 heap exploitation challenge.
 There is a UAF (use-after-free) vulnerability in the program.
-When chunks are freed, their corresponding pointers in the global array of chunks is not NULL'd out.
+When messages are deleted, their corresponding pointers in the global array of messages are not NULL'd out.

 I initially use the unsorted bin to leak the libc address of the unsorted bin in the main arena.
 I use this address to find the base address of libc, followed by the address of `__malloc_hook` as well as the address of my one gadget.
 After that, it's essentially just a fastbin attack to get a chunk on top of `__malloc_hook` and overwrite it with the one gadget's address.